 Just make sure you’re focusing on the quality of content and not the quantity.
 Less is more!

 Lastly, you’ll have to submit all enhanced content for review before it can go live

-Once submitted, you can easily check the status of your EBC submission on your Brand Dashboard, enabling you to stay on top of any requested revisions.
+Once submitted, you can easily check the status of your A+ content submission on your Brand Dashboard, enabling you to stay on top of any requested revisions.

 Being brand-registered also means gaining access to features that will set you apart from the crowd.